andrestoga/MiniProject-UNR/README.txt

 The class Robot is declared and defined in the files: Robot.h and Robot.cpp respectively.
 It contains all the functions and attributes necessary to make a robot wander in a random place.

 Currently, the RobotWander and RobotFollower nodes will wander in a world in stageros simulator.
-Although, I'm still working to make RobotFollower to make honor to its name and actually follow the RobotWander instead of just wander like the other robot.
+I'm still working to make RobotFollower to make honor to its name and actually follow the RobotWander instead of just wander like the other robot.

 Stay tuned!